asreview/asreview/docs/source/10minutes_asreview.rst

 understand your review requirements, and the less likely any important papers are left not reviewed.
 You can stop reading abstracts at any time, by using the ``Stop`` option.

-You can view the results by using the 'export to csv' option after stopping your review.
+You can view the results of your automated systematic review by using the `` Export`` option.
+The export file you created earlier (for example ``myresults.csv``) can be viewed by running ``open myresults.csv``.

-Papers are ordered as follows: first the included papers, then unlabeled papers by decreasing likeliness of inclusions, then excluded papers.
+In the exported file, papers are ordered as follows: first the manually included papers, followed by the unlabeled papers by decreasing likeliness of inclusions, then the manually excluded papers.